 Anaesthesia Heritage Centre

 You'll be knocked out by the 2,000 objects related to anaesthesia at London's unusual Anaesthesia Heritage Centre!
-Whether you're an anaesthetist or just curious, the collection dating from 1774 to the present day provides an absorbing story and historical account of advancements in medicine and pain relief.
-Free entry
+Whether you're an anaesthetist or just curious, the collection - which dates from 1774 to the present day - provides an absorbing story and historical account of advancements in medicine and pain relief.

 British Dental Association Museum

 For a day out that'll make you glad anaesthetic was invented, take a trip to the British Dental Association Museum.
 From barber surgeons to toothdrawers, rotten teeth to the first painful root canals, and 19th century dental floss to clockwork drills, you can relive the history of dentistry in all its gory glory… and all for free.